-The UK CCTS is evaluated by the NIH on its effectiveness in stimulating new research findings and publications.
+Both institutions are CTSA funded and evaluated by the NIH on its effectiveness in stimulating new research findings and publications.
 The following support acknowledgement should be included on all publications that result from CCTs support:

 "This publication was supported by the National Center for Research Resources and the National Center for Advancing Translational Sciences, National Institutes of Health, through Grant UL1TR001998.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH"